16-year-old Livermore resident, in connection with last weeks downtown stabbing that left nearby Amador Valley High School on lockdown.

 The victim may have been stabbed because assailants mistook him for a member of a rival gang, police said.

 The suspect, whose name is not being released because of his age, was arrested on suspicion of assault with a deadly weapon.
 Witnesses helped police identify the teenager over the weekend, and he was arrested at his Livermore home.

 A third youth who was spotted fleeing on foot with the 16-year-old still has not been located.

 Police made their first arrest Friday, booking Jose Perez, 20, of Livermore on suspicion of assault with a deadly weapon after a 26-year-old Hayward man was stabbed on Main Street just south of Amador High.

 Officials secured students and staff members at the high school until police secured the scene.
 No Amador students were involved in the incident.

 Perez, who allegedly fled the scene in a white Ford Mustang, was taken into custody after police stopped his vehicle nearby.

 According to police, the stabbing victim said he and a friend were driving through Pleasanton on their way to Amador Valley High School, where they planned to pick up the friends brother from school.
-As they passed the campus, a white Ford Mustang pulled up next to them.

 The passengers in the Mustang, one of whom was wearing a blue bandana, began shouting gang epitaphs and flashing hand signs.